Grylix22/MyMessage/README.md

 # WMS - live chat
-Website created because to my curiosity about how this type of applications works.
+Website created because out of curiosity about how this type of applications works.

 Simple and clear.
 Prepared mainly to use on PC but also ~~works on mobile~~ (not yet)

 ## Languages and Technologies used in project